Belching: Infants

+World record

+The Guinness World Record for the loudest burp was 112.4 dB, set by Neville Sharp from Darwin, Australia in 2021.
+This is approximately as loud as a jet engine at 100 m.
+The record was previously held by Paul Hunn, who held the record for 12 years.

 Burped speech

 It is possible to voluntarily induce burping through swallowing air and then expelling it, and by manipulation of the vocal tract produce burped speech.
 While this is often employed as a means of entertainment or competition, it can also act as an alternative means of vocalisation for people who have undergone a laryngectomy, with the burp replacing laryngeal phonation.
 This is known as esophageal speech.